Anytime there is an affair, trauma is not far around the corner. This is the first in a 3-part series on PTSD and Affairs.

 Personally, I believe that many betrayed spouses develop PTSD after an affair.
 I am one of them who developed PTSD after my almost-husband had an affair.

-After I found out about my fiancé’s affair and his supposed “engagement” to the other woman (only about two weeks after he violently forced me to move out), I was flooded with feelings that I had never experienced before.
-I started having the first panic attacks in my life; I had to take a small leave of absence from work because my panic attacks were uncontrollable and frequently triggered.
-It did not help that my ex-fiancé worked on the same floor in the same office building as myself and that I often had to interface with his team.
+After discovering my fiancé’s affair and supposed “engagement” to another woman, I was overwhelmed with feelings I’d never experienced before.
+Just two weeks after he violently forced me to move out, I began having my first panic attacks.
+These attacks were uncontrollable and frequently triggered, forcing me to take a small leave of absence from work.
+It didn’t help that my ex-fiancé worked on the same floor in the same office building, and I often had to interact with his team.

 I had never seen a therapist in my life, but that situation brought me into therapy.
 The therapist told me that I was an emotionally healthy person who had developed PTSD as the result of a trauma.
 What confounded me was that I had not experienced any Adverse Childhood Experiences (according to the criteria) and yet I still developed PTSD.